Large Language Models for Combinatorial Optimization of Design Structure Matrix

-In sum, the proposed method can directly contribute to design planning and system-level coordination in engineering design practice.
+Taken together, the proposed method can directly contribute to design planning and system-level coordination in engineering design practice.
 For example, in activity-based DSMs, it supports early-phase decision-making by suggesting task sequences that mitigate rework and streamline communication.
 In parameter-based DSMs, it reduces technical complexity by identifying sequencing patterns that minimize feedback loops.
-By leveraging both system structure information and domain knowledge, our method enables the LLM to reason in alignment with engineering logic, rather than relying solely on statistical correlations.
-This results in more effective and efficient optimization outcomes, ultimately accelerating and enhancing the overall engineering design process.
+By leveraging both system structure information and domain knowledge, our method enables the LLM to reason in alignment with engineering contexts, rather than relying solely on statistical correlations.

-While this study focuses on sequencing problems within DSMs, the proposed approach can be generalized to a broader class of CO problems \cite{Burggrf2024,Koh2015,Sinha2018} in engineering and more fields.
-A more generalized framework is illustrated in Figure 5.
+While this study focuses on sequencing problems within DSMs, the proposed approach can be generalized to a broader class of CO problems \cite{Burggrf2024,Koh2015,Luo2015,Sarica2019,Sinha2018} in engineering and beyond.
+A more generalized framework is illustrated in Figure 8.
 During the engineering design process, systems or tasks can often be formulated as iterative optimization problems over formal representations, where multimodal information (such as task descriptions, parameter interactions, or architectural constraints encoded in text, diagrams, or code format) is encoded and integrated.
-The framework captures this pattern by transforming such information into a combined input information and integrating them with objective evaluation in a closed-loop reasoning cycle, enabling generation-based optimization using foundational AI models.
+The framework captures this pattern by transforming such information into a unified structured input and integrating this input with objective evaluation in a closed-loop reasoning cycle, enabling generation-based optimization using AI foundation models.